This is the multi-page printable view of this section. Click here to print.

 • Reachable Function: Endor Labs has determined that there is a path from the developer-written code to a vulnerable function, indicating that the finding is exploitable in your environment.
 This is demonstrated by a call graph that illustrates each step between the source code and the vulnerable library.

-• Unreachable Function: Endor Labs has determined that there is no risk of exploitation, as there is no path from the source code to the vulnerable function.
-This conclusion is supported by a call graph that demonstrates the absence of such a path.
+• Unreachable Function: Endor Labs determines that no risk of exploitation exists, as no path exists from the source code to the vulnerable function.
+A call graph supports this conclusion by demonstrating the absence of such a path.

 • Potentially Reachable Function: Endor Labs is unable to determine whether a finding is reachable or unreachable, typically because call graph analysis is unsupported for a given language or package manager.
 This means that the function in question may be executable in the context of the dependent project, but the analysis cannot definitively determine if it is reachable or not.

 Endor Labs supports dependency-level reachability by default for all supported languages.
 This type of reachability analysis is more coarse-grained than function-level reachability.
-It indicates that the imported package is being used somewhere in the application but does not determine whether the vulnerable package is being called by the source code.
+It indicates that the application uses the imported package somewhere but does not determine whether the source code calls the vulnerable package.

-The dependency-level reachability can be used as a good indicator for prioritization.
-If you’re not actually using the dependency at all, then removing that dependency could be a consideration.
-Determining whether a dependency is being called or used is another layer of prioritization you can add to your remediation process.
+Dependency-level reachability serves as a good indicator for prioritization.
+If you’re not actually using the dependency at all, consider removing that dependency.
+Determining whether your code calls or uses a dependency provides another layer of prioritization you can add to your remediation process.

 The different dependency reachability labels include: